 Organize on Rainy Days.

-Another option to combat procrastination in the summer is to take advantage of the rainy days.
-Check the weather and see when it will rain, and plan what you want to do on that day.
+Another way to combat procrastination in the summer is to take advantage of rainy days.
+Check the weather to see when it will rain, and then plan what you want to do on that day.

 Ask for help.

 Don't be afraid to ask for help.
-Remember, this will help you speed up the decluttering and organizing process, and you can get on with your next adventure.
-Find a person that won't judge you through the process.
+Remember, this will help you speed up the decluttering and organizing process so you can get on with your next adventure.
+Find a person who won't judge you during the process.

 Schedule time over the weekend to invite people over to help you declutter.
 Visit our HOW TO HOST A DECLUTTER PARTY {STEP BY STEP INSTRUCTIONS} post to help set one up.